The History of Sexual Orientation Discrimination

 States Passed Laws Protecting Against Sexual Orientation Discrimination

-Today, twenty-two states and the District of Columbia have laws that protect employees from discrimination on the basis of sexual orientation and/or gender identity.
+As of 2018, twenty-two states and the District of Columbia have laws that protect employees from discrimination on the basis of sexual orientation and/or gender identity.
 But the laws vary widely.
 In 28 states, employers can fire people for identifying as LGBTQ, and in 30 states, employers can fire transgender employees.

 New York state has been a leader in laws banning sexual orientation discrimination.
 In 1983, New York became the fourth state to provide sexual orientation discrimination protections for state employees, and in 2002, New York passed the Sexual Orientation Non-Discrimination Act (SONDA).
 LGBTQ New Yorkers are protected from discrimination in employment, housing, education, and the exercise of civil rights under SONDA.